confluentinc/examples/connect-streams-pipeline/docs/index.rst

 Example 2: JDBC source connector with Single Message Transformations -> Key:Long and Value:JSON
 -----------------------------------------------------------------------------------------------

--  `Kafka Connect JDBC source connector <jdbcjson-connector.properties>`__ produces JSON values, and inserts the key using single message transformations, also known as ``SMTs``.
+-  :devx-examples:`Kafka Connect JDBC source connector|connect-streams-pipeline/jdbcjson-connector.properties` produces JSON values, and inserts the key using single message transformations, also known as ``SMTs``.
 This is helpful because by default JDBC source connector does not insert a key.
--  `Client application <src/main/java/io/confluent/examples/connectandstreams/jdbcjson/StreamsIngest.java>`__ reads from the Kafka topic using ``Serdes.String()`` for key and a custom JSON Serde for the value.
+-  :devx-examples:`Client application|connect-streams-pipeline/src/main/java/io/confluent/examples/connectandstreams/jdbcjson/StreamsIngest.java` reads from the Kafka topic using ``Serdes.String()`` for key and a custom JSON Serde for the value.

 .. figure:: images/example_2.png